impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

 OK, I guess this helps somewhat.
 But what's the difference between `exec`ing and `fork`ing?

-[This StackOverflow answer](https://stackoverflow.com/a/1653415/2143275) is a bit long, but it addresses this question:
+[This StackOverflow answer](https://stackoverflow.com/a/1653415/2143275){:target="_blank" rel="noopener"} is a bit long, but it addresses this question:

 <p style="text-align: center">
   <img src="/assets/images/fork-vs-exec.png" width="70%" alt="What's the difference between `fork` and `exec`?" style="border: 1px solid black; padding: 0.5em">